Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/Setup.md

 ## Register an application in Entra ID

-You need to [register](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) an applications to get this sample to work.
+You need to [register](https://portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) an application to get this sample to work.

 ### Application permissions required (Employee Onboarding)